piczelspydr/Scrum-Developer-Initiate-Training/docs/index.md

 ---
 title: Scrum Developer Training
-description: Training a graduate to a level of software developer in a Scrum team
+description: From graduate to a level of software developer in a Scrum team
 ---

 ## The Initiate Level